algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 Again, the not so rigorous benchmarking shows that PauliArray completes the mapping in less than 0.15 sec, which is more than 10 times faster than Qiskit.

 We can check that both result are the same by converting the :code:`Operator` into a :code:`SparsePauliOp`.

 .. code:: python

-    from pauliarray.interface.Qiskit import operator_to_sparse_pauli
+    from pauliarray.conversion.Qiskit import operator_to_sparse_pauli

     print(operator_to_sparse_pauli(pa_qubit_hamiltonien).sort() == qk_qubit_hamiltonian.sort())